wlg1/wlg1.github.io/notion/stage/Stagecraft/Non-Euclidean Therapy for AI Trauma/Script drafts/svd script.md

 Eigenface words, patient reads:

 ….
 Simplify it.

 You mean to look at a matrix that’s simplier to understand than the Jacobian?
-What is that… perhaps the weight matrix?
+What is that… could it be the weight matrix?

 1. Correlation matrix

 1a.

+Patient:

 Okay then.
 I recall that matrix multiplication projects the input basis vectors onto the output basis vectors.
 And since each vector v defined entirely by the input basis vectors, each vector is also projected, too.

 0.4 * 2 + 0.2 * 1 = 1